bigfix/developer.bigfix.com/site/reference/world.md

 # selected server : selected server

 The BES Server or BES Relay to which the agent reports.
-Returned as the &amp;quot;selected server&amp;quot; type.
+Returned as the "selected server" type.

 # september : month